AdobeDocs/experience-platform.en/help/edge-network-server-api/server-api-data-collection.md

 The [!DNL Server API] offers two types of data collection endpoints:

 1. [Interactive data collection endpoints](interactive-data-collection.md), used when the client expects a response to be returned by the server.
-These endpoints can also return content from other Experience Edge services, while performing data collection.
+These endpoints can also return content from other Edge Network services, while performing data collection.
 2. [Non-interactive event data collection](non-interactive-data-collection.md), used when no response is expected from the server.
 These endpoints are used only for data collection.

 ## The `Event` object {#event-object}